Updated: Oct 8

 4. An advanced student (Diploma equivalent): 120 minutes minimum

-The precise amount of time a piano student needs to invest in their studies is subject to their personal, intellectual and physical abilities.
+Either the practice is on a digital or an acoustic piano, the precise amount of time the student needs to invest in their studies is subject to their personal, intellectual and physical abilities.

 PATIENCE: Keep calm and study hard